duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ```
 <p>&nbsp;</p>

 -	**imagePoints**: Array of corresponding image points, Nx2 1-channel or 1xN/Nx1 2-channel, where N is the number of points.
-In our case it has the center of the circle’s and it change everytime before entering in SOLVEPNP and it deppends on the image got from the camera.
+In our case, it has the center of the circle’s and it changes everytime before entering in SOLVEPNP and it depends on the image got from the camera.
 The format of this matrix is 24 x 2 in the simulator and 21 x 2 in the bot.

 <p>&nbsp;</p>